Growth & Care

 Mass Planting, Groundcover, Naturalizing And Woodland Gardens

 False Spirea features airy plumes of white flowers rising above the foliage from early to mid summer.
-It has dark green foliage which emerges burgundy in spring.
+It has dark green deciduous foliage which emerges burgundy in spring.
 The pinnately compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.